Hotel Reviews - Truth or Prejudice?

 Unfortunately, the majority of those that write reviews are not used to speak to millions of people, and don't understand the negative effects that their bad review can have on the future of the #hotel, and the consequent loss of jobs!

-#Publishing a review about something shouldn't be taken lightly or sarcastically, and instead we should use this powerful tool as a way of helping other #travellers like us, and give all the honest information we would like to know before checking in, without any sort of prejudice.
+#Publishing a review about something shouldn't be taken lightly or sarcastically, and instead we should use this powerful tool as a way of helping other #travellers and give all the honest information we would like to know before checking in, without any sort of prejudice.

 Hotel managers should be aware of their guests' reviews, evaluate the truthfulness of their opinions, respond accordingly, and publish what they have done about it, using the same channels that their guests used.
 This way, travellers know that the hotel's management listens to their guests, and acts when something or someone is not up to standard.